Soopafly

-Priest Joseph Brooks, (known professionally as Soopafly born December 8, 1972) is a hip hop producer and rapper from Long Beach, California.
+Priest Joseph Brooks (born December 8, 1972), known professionally as Soopafly, is an American hip hop producer and rapper from Long Beach, California.
 He is a member of the DPGC.

 Early life

 The oldest of three children, Brooks grew up in Long Beach.
 He was given a keyboard by his father after being inspired by the piano players he saw in church.

 Early career

 During his teenage years, Brooks met rappers Snoop Dogg and Dr. Dre.
 Proving himself with his keyboard skills, Soopafly was assigned his first piece of work for Death Row Records on the soundtrack Murder Was The Case.
 He played keyboards for Dr. Dre and Ice Cube on the track "Natural Born Killaz" and for Jodeci on the track "Come Up To My Room", as well as his first production credit with "Who Got Some Gangsta Shit" featuring Snoop Dogg and Tha Dogg Pound.
 In 1995, he produced "Sooo Much Style" for Tha Dogg Pound on their debut album "Dogg Food".
 He also played the keyboards on eight other songs throughout.
 Then in 1996, he was featured on the soundtrack to the movie A Thin Line Between Love and Hate on the song "I Don't Hang."
 A remix would later follow.

 Soopafly was further introduced to mainstream listeners on Snoop Dogg's second studio album Tha Doggfather.
 He produced the songs "Freestyle Conversation" and "You Thought", appearing alongside veteran rapper Too Short.
 Since then, he has been featured primarily on albums by local artists such as Snoop Dogg, Daz Dillinger, Kurupt, Warren G, RBX, Bad Azz and Tha Eastsidaz.
 To date, he has released three solo albums.